Truthful Mechanisms with Implicit Payment Computation: The generic transformation for single-parameter domains

-\item It then allocates\footnote{If $\mA$ itself is randomized and/or if there is randomness arising from nature, then we allocate according to $\mA(\mba;\rM,\rN)$ and we assume that $\rM,\rN$ are independent of the random seeds $\rM_i$ used in the resampling step.} according to $\mA(\mba)$.
+If $\mA$ itself is randomized or if there is randomness arising from nature, then we allocate according to $\mA(\mba;\rM,\rN)$ and we assume that the algorithm's random seed $\rM$ and the nature's random seed $\rN$ are independent of the random seeds $\rM_i$ used in the resampling step.